frameshiftgenomics/iobio-services/docs/02-production-deployment.md

 ### Boot up a machine using any cloud provider.

+- The example uses an ubuntu machine
+- Machine will need a large volume ~120GB
-We'll use an ubuntu machine.
-Once the machine is running, add a new DNS record with your desired domains.
+- Once the machine is running, configure DNS records

 See the following notes for setting up AWS infrastructure: